Fourth in the series: Organize the White Working Class!

 These ideas of merit and hard work are also part of the “protestant work ethic” and are an essential element of the American mythology of exceptionalism.
 Unlike every other country in the world where someone’s fate is largely determined by the accidents of birth — their race, class, sexuality or gender — America is a land of opportunity outside the normal course of history.
 The white working class tends to be either invisible or unworthy to those confident that the US is exceptional because we fly in the face of the cherished myth.

-The liberal version of white privilege appears to take on racism but fails because it props up the existing order by limiting our understanding of the deeply historical and institutionalized nature of racism and white supremacy.
+The liberal version of white privilege appears to take on racism but fails because it props up the existing order by limiting our understanding of the deeply historical and systematic nature of racism and white supremacy.

 If instead we look at the past to see how power works, history reveals a far more devastating critique of privilege than simple unearned benefits.
 Whites do in fact earn their privileges and in the worst possible way.
 We earn privilege by the betrayal of fellow workers and fellow humans.
 The soldiers and veterans we send into dubious battle, we stab in the back.
 We betray our true fellow Americans.
 By our disloyalty, we forfeit our place among “we the people.”